Garmin Forerunner 945/955 LTE/PRO – What features will we see?

 With the arrival of the HRM-PRO, all major Garmin sensors except the running pods & tempe now broadcast in ANT+ and BLE.

-Garmin might make a physical pod that is a STRYD competitor.
+Garmin might make a physical pod that is a STRYD competitor but is far more likely to introduce a wrist-based calculation of running power.

 Garmin already has the ability to accept new data types through CIQ.
-So if we ever get a decent hydration sensor (Aura) or a blood glucose sensor like Libre then it will slot into your Fenix 6/955 relatively easily.
+So if we ever get a decent hydration sensor (like Aura) or a blood glucose sensor like Libre then it will slot into your Fenix 6/955 relatively easily.
 Let’s face it, it will even slot into the older tech easily enough.
+(Note as of Jan 2021, the ANT+ spec IS being extended but I only know that the extension at least includes BODY/CORE temperature)

 Take Out: Uncertain if we will see new BLE-enabled pods to replace Tempe, RD and the running pod.